golang-design/research/content/posts/zero-alloc-call-sched.md

 ...
 ```

-This demonstrates how and why the allocation still happens:
+It demonstrates how and why the allocation still happens:

 ```go {linenos=inline,hl_lines=[23],linenostart=1}
 // ch <- elem